torvalds/linux/Documentation/driver-api/pin-control.rst

 when going to sleep, it might imply that the pin is set into something the datasheet calls "GPIO mode", but that is not the point: it is still used by that UART device to control the pins that pertain to that very UART driver, putting them into modes needed by the UART.
-GPIO in the Linux kernel sense are just some 1-bit line, and is a different use case.
+GPIO in the GNU/Linux kernel sense are just some 1-bit line, and is a different use case.

 How the registers are poked to attain the push or pull, and output low